Case Study 1: Japanese Canadians

 Canada is still at war with Japan.
 Parliament changes the elections law so that Japanese Canadians who have been moved from British Columbia are not allowed to vote federally, no matter where they live now.

-After the Second World War ends, Parliament restores Japanese Canadians’ right to vote in federal elections.
-Japanese Canadians, like 88-year, old W.A.
-Curnyow (seen here), are now able to cast a ballot.
+After the Second World War ends, Parliament gives Japanese Canadians the right to vote in federal elections again.

 Case Study 2: Women